drivendataorg/zamba/docs/docs/index.md

 The newly trained model will be saved to the specified save directory.
 The folder will contain a model checkpoint as well as training configuration, model hyperparameters, and validation and test metrics.
 Run `zamba train --help` to list all possible options to pass to `train`.

+You can use your trained model on new videos by:
+ - Edit the

 See the [Quickstart](quickstart/) page or the user tutorial on [training a model](train-tutorial/) for more details.

+You can then

 ## Contributing